 Authors who are resubmitting their Note must include the following materials in their submission package: (1) all Revise & Resubmit letters, including letters from previous volumes of the Journal; and (2) a Resubmission Memorandum.
 The Resubmission Memorandum should describe how the Note has changed since the prior submission, and why these changes have improved or strengthened the Note.
+Of special interest to the Committee is how the author has chosen to implement suggestions offered in past Revise & Resubmit letters.
 A page or so should suffice.
-If you have previously resubmitted your Note, please submit your previous Resubmission Memoranda as well (i.e., please submit a Resubmission Memorandum corresponding to each Revise & Resubmit letter that you have received for the Note).
+If you have previously resubmitted your Note, please submit your previous Resubmission Memorandum as well (i.e., please submit a Resubmission Memorandum corresponding to each Revise & Resubmit letter that you have received for the Note).